jColeChanged/think-progress/README.md

 length is known.
 The number of pages that have been read in that book is also known.

-The progress visualizations produced here give communicate not just the current amount of progress, but the whole history of progress.
+The progress visualizations produced here communicate not just the current amount of progress, but the whole history of progress.
 It uses that history to make educated guesses as to how progress will proceed in the future.
 So in the case of reading a book you would be able to answer